 Other data collected and used in the valuation of multifamily properties includes actual income and expense data, actual contract rental data, leasing information (commissions, tenant finish, length of terms, etc.), actual construction cost data, and in-house surveys.
 In addition to the actual data obtained from specific properties, market data publications will be reviewed to provide additional support for market trends.
-Additionally, State Comptroller information, Institute of Real Estate Management (IREM) rental property surveys, and web sites from real estate professionals will be reviewed.
-Trade publications such as the Korpacz Survey and the Appraisal Institute's (AI) economic indicators will be used for capitalization rates, typical holding periods for real estate investments, interest rates and other pertinent real estate criteria.
+Additionally, State Comptroller information, Institute of Real Estate Management (IREM) rental property surveys, ALN Apartment Data, TREPP LLC data resources, and web sites from real estate professionals will be reviewed.
+Available market extracted information, in addition to trade publications such as the Appraisal Institute's (AI) Appraisal Journal and The Journal of Property Tax Administration from the IAAO will be used for research of appraisal methodology, capitalization rate development, and other pertinent real estate appraisal technical information.